-You can get involved today by praying for us, learning about Hope Harbor and sharing our vision with others.
+You can get involved today by praying for us, attending events, learning about Hope Harbor and sharing the vision with others.

-Fundraising for the Parker home has begun.
-If you'd like to contribute to this project today, funds can be submitted online below now (note allocation to Parker).
+Fundraising for the Parker home is underway.
+If you'd like to contribute to this project, funds can be submitted online below.